Visa leads with 75% of votes

 | Brand Power | Visa | Visa's brand is ubiquitous in the global market, symbolizing financial security and reliability more than any home furnishing brand. |

-Right now, the top dog is Coca-Cola Company.
-You can check them out on the GOAT List.
+Right now, Coca-Cola Company holds the top spot among the Greatest Consumer Brands.
+You can see why on the GOAT List.